OSCA-Kampala-Chapter/nasoma/README.md

-# nasoma
+# Nasoma
-A resume site to give people direct URLs for their CVs
+A resume site to give people direct URLs for their CVs based on PHP